 Rats are very social and intelligent pets.
 They do best in pairs.
-Two females can reliably live together.
-Males can do well together if introduced young.
-Do not keep males and females together, as rats are prolific breeders, producing up to 20 babies in one litter.
+Two females can reliably live together while males can do well together only if introduced young.
+Don't keep males and females together as rats are prolific breeders, producing up to 20 babies in one litter.
 The typical lifespan of a pet rat is 2-3 years.

 Common signs that something may be wrong with your rat include sneezing, lethargy, weight loss, dull eyes, open wounds, diarrhea, difficulty breathing, and lumps.
 Rats are susceptible to external parasites such as lice.
-If you notice any of the former symptoms or parasites, contact your veterinarian promptly.
+If you notice any of the former symptoms or parasites, contact your veterinarian right away.

-Heavy ceramic food dishes are best for feeding your rat, as they are sturdy, don't tip over too easily, and they are simple to clean.
+Heavy ceramic food dishes are best for feeding your rat as they are sturdy, don't tip over too easily, and they're simple to clean.
 A water bottle with a sipper tube can be used for water.
-Make sure a supply of fresh clean water is always available.
+Make sure a supply of fresh, clean water is always available.

 A large wire cage with a solid bottom is best to house your rat.
 A tall cage with ramps and platforms is ideal for providing room for multiple rats.
 At minimum, a cage with 12 x 24 inches (2 square feet) of floor space is okay for two smaller rats, as long as the cage is tall and you provide shelves and/or hammocks for extra space.
-Larger is always better.
-Large aquariums are okay, but do not provide good ventilation (and must be cleaned more often).
+Overall, larger is always better.
+Large aquariums are okay, but don't provide good ventilation (and must be cleaned more often).

-Check the teeth occasionally to make sure they are not getting overgrown.
+Check the teeth occasionally to make sure they're not getting overgrown.
 Make sure you provide lots of chewing opportunities to keep their teeth healthy.